isaacward1/mal-sandbox/README.md

 # mal-sandbox
 My personal sanbox setup for analysis of Windows x86-64 malware.
-This is mainly for personal reference and lazy documentation, but I thought I'd share anyways
+This is mainly for personal reference and half-assed documentation 🤷‍♂️

-(and yes, I am aware that premade RE/malware analysis VMs like [REMnux](https://remnux.org/) and [FLARE-VM](https://github.com/mandiant/flare-vm) exist, but I thought it was fun to make my own 😅)

 <br>

 ## Replication
-### Creating the VM Image
+### Creating the Image

 > [!NOTE]
 > The following is intended for libvirt-based virtualization.
 If you use another VM manager or hypervisor (VMware, VirtualBox, etc.), you can still create a similar guest VM using the hardware configurations shown [below](https://github.com/isaacward1/my-mal-sandbox/blob/main/README.md#system).